 Maryland is currently the only state that imposes an estate tax and an inheritance tax.
-The different between the two is that an estate tax is charged against the entire estate, regardless of who the beneficiaries of the state are.
-An inheritance tax is only charged against the shares of certain beneficiaries of an estate.
+The difference between the two is that an estate tax is levied against the entire estate, regardless of who the beneficiaries of the estate are.

-Beneficiaries or property completely exempt from Maryland’s inheritance tax include:
+Beneficiaries that are exempt from Maryland’s inheritance tax include:

 - For decedents who pass away on or after July 1, 2000 – children or other lineal descendant, the spouse of a child or other lineal descendant, a spouse, parent, grandparent, step-child or step-parent, siblings, or a corporation only having certain of these people as stockholders